 While a high-energy, low-fibre diet may increase a person’s risk of developing cancer, some individual foods have also been singled out as potentially causing cancer (carcinogenic).
 These include:

 - Artificial sweeteners – such as aspartame, saccharin and cyclamate.
 Laboratory rats can develop bladder cancer if fed huge amounts of saccharin or cyclamate, although this is at levels thousands of times greater than a normal diet.
-International studies agree that humans aren’t affected in the same way.
+International studies have shown that humans are not affected in the same way.
 Artificial sweeteners are considered safe to eat.

 - Peanuts – some laboratory animals can develop cancer after eating peanuts that are contaminated with toxin-producing moulds.
 However, peanuts sold in Australia are generally uncontaminated and contamination is routinely screened for.

-- Alcohol – consuming alcohol increases the risk of cancers of the mouth, pharynx, larynx, oesophagus, breast and liver.
+- Alcohol – consuming alcohol increases the risk of cancers of the mouth, pharynx, larynx, oesophagus, breast, bowel and liver.
 The risk is even greater in those people who smoke.
-Alcohol has also been associated with colon, breast and rectal cancers.
+Alcohol has also been associated with cancer, even small amounts of alcohol can increase your risk.
 To reduce their risk of disease, men should drink less than two standard drinks a day and women less than one standard drink a day.

 Treating cancer with food

-Nutrition for the person with cancer is important for many reasons:
+Nutrition for the person with cancer is important for many reasons, including:

 - The immune system needs bolstering to fight at full strength.